h6ah4i/PagerSlidingTabStrip/README.md

  * `pstsIndicatorColor` Color of the sliding indicator
  * `pstsUnderlineColor` Color of the full-width line on the bottom of the view
+ * `pstsOverlineColor` Color of the full-width line on the top of the view
  * `pstsDividerColor` Color of the dividers between tabs
  * `pstsIndicatorHeight`Height of the sliding indicator
  * `pstsUnderlineHeight` Height of the full-width line on the bottom of the view
+ * `pstsOverlineHeight` Height of the full-width line on the top of the view
  * `pstsDividerPadding` Top and bottom padding of the dividers
  * `pstsTabPaddingLeftRight` Left and right padding of each tab
  * `pstsScrollOffset` Scroll offset of the selected tab
+ * `pstsScrollToCenter` If set to true, scrolled to the selected tab is place at the center of the view (This attribute overwrites 'pstsScrollOffset')
  * `pstsTabBackground` Background drawable of each tab, should be a StateListDrawable
  * `pstsShouldExpand` If set to true, each tab is given the same weight, default false
  * `pstsTextAllCaps` If true, all tab titles will be upper case, default true
+ * `pstsIndicatorPosition` Position of the indicator (`top` or `bottom`), default `bottom`

 *All attributes have their respective getters and setters to change them at runtime*